riazXrazor/git-branch-archive/README.md

 ### Usage

-Simply call `gitrac` from the command in a git maintained project.
+Simply call `gitarc` from the command in a git maintained project.

 ### Feedback